 A unique aspect of Compassion’s programs is that they are run in partnership with local churches and implemented by people from the local community.
 Each church partner has the freedom to contextualise Compassion’s programs in ways that meet the needs of their particular community, while still following Compassion’s general guidelines.

-For example, in Kenya, six- to eight-year-old children attend the Compassion child development centre for eight hours each Saturday.
+For example, in Kenya, 6- to 8-year-old children attend the Compassion child development centre for eight hours each Saturday.
 They are unable to come during the week as they are busy with school and chores and because the distance many of them have to walk makes it impractical for them to come more frequently.
-These children receive a meal and a snack each Saturday, since they are at the centre for eight hours.
-A meal will generally consist of rice, beef stew and some green vegetables.
+These children receive a meal and a snack each Saturday, since they are at the centre for the whole day.
+A meal will generally consist of rice, beef stew and some vegetables.
 A snack might be a cup of porridge or a piece of bread and some fruit.

-While children in Kenya generally receive one meal and snack a week, six- to eight-year-old children in Bangladesh visit the Compassion centre six days a week—five hours a day from Monday through to Friday and eight hours on Saturday.
-Schools in Bangladesh don’t generally start until 10:30am, so children go to the Compassion child development centre before and after school.
-Children spend more hours at the Compassion centres in Bangladesh to combat malnutrition and because the children need extra educational support.
+While children in Kenya generally receive one meal and snack a week, 6- to 8-year-old children in Bangladesh visit the Compassion centre six days a week—five hours a day from Monday through to Friday and eight hours on Saturday.
+Schools in Bangladesh don’t generally start until 10:30am, so children go to their Compassion centre before and after school.

 Undernourishment is a big problem in many South Asian countries, including Bangladesh.
-Nearly half of Bangladeshi children are severely or moderately underweight, and four out of 10 children under the age of five suffer from growth stunting.
-In light of this, children at Compassion centres in Bangladesh receive a meal (typically lunch) five days a week and fruit and milk once a week.
+Nearly half of Bangladeshi children are severely or moderately underweight, and four out of 10 children under the age of 5 suffer from growth stunting.
+In light of this, children at Compassion centres in Bangladesh receive a meal, typically lunch, five days a week and fruit and milk once a week.
 The meals generally consist of rice, lentils, meat and vegetables.

 While children in Bangladesh receive a meal or snack six times a week, Compassion Ethiopia doesn’t provide meals for children attending the centre as the Ethiopian government strongly discourages non-governmental organisations from distributing food, especially centre-based meal programs.

 Ultimately, Compassion’s programs are focused on helping children become responsible adults who can support themselves.
-That’s why our programs are about development, not a handout.
+That’s why our programs are about long-term development, not just a short-term fix.

 Part two: It’s developmental

-In more than 60 years of development we’ve found, as have many other non-government organisations, that meal programs often aren’t the best option.
+In more than 60 years of holistic child development, we’ve found, as have many other non-government organisations, that meal programs often aren’t the best option.

 We’ve learned that when a program is focused on the physical things the child gets out of it, it’s less successful.
 Children and parents develop a mindset of dependency, rather than one of empowerment.
 Today, our programs are developmental.
 We want to equip children to become adults who are capable of providing for themselves.
 That happens through focusing on the whole person—their social, cognitive and emotional development—not through simply providing food.